dwt2/gerrit-saml-plugin-with-group-support/README.md

 - Obtain your IdP metadata (either URL or a local XML file)

 If you are using Active Directory Federation Services (ADFS), follow the below steps to configure Gerrit.
-You can then [go here](doc/Setup_ADFS.md) for more details on howto make gerrit-saml-plugin work with ADFS.
+You can then [go here](doc/Setup_ADFS.md) for more details on how to make the saml plugin work with ADFS.

 ### Download the plugin